lua-rocks/love-template/readme.md

 I highly appreciate.
 So, this is not just my taste preferences, but the primary necessity.
 Some people call it "retro-style".
 They think the point is to try to make user feel nostalgic, but really, I don't care about that.
-All that drives me is the desire to write perfect code: control every pixel on the screen and every byte of memory!
+All that drives me is the desire to write perfect code: control every pixel on screen and every byte of memory!

 ## Features (current and planned)